 - Interested students should alert their primary academic advisor and the Education Department (firstname.lastname@example.org) during their sophomore year

-- Students must complete at least 104 hours of a non-education Centenary degree to begin the program (and should apply in the semester before this milestone is achieved); can be junior or senior status.
+- Candidates should complete at least 104 hours of a non-education Centenary degree to begin the program (and should apply in the semester before this milestone is achieved, usually spring of junior year).
 This typically means that students are earning undergraduate credits “ahead of schedule”

-- Students usually must have room in undergraduate schedule to take at least 12 hours (four three-credit MAT courses) after the 104-hour limit has been achieved; these hours cannot count towards undergraduate graduation requirements
+- Candidates usually must have room in undergraduate schedule to take at least 12 hours (two three-credit MAT courses in both fall and spring) after the 104-hour limit has been achieved; these hours cannot count towards undergraduate graduation requirements

-- Students must enroll in and successfully complete on-campus summer MAT courses
+- Candidates must enroll in and successfully complete on-campus summer MAT courses